semluc/Rnotes/_docs/Screening.md

 # Calculate classes

-we want to divide age in 3 similar sized classes by 33% and 66%
+We want to divide age in 3 similar sized classes by 33% and 66%

 ``` r
 dat1$age_c <- dat1$age